ufal/whisper_streaming/README.md

 - The UEDIN team of the [ELITR project](https://elitr.eu) for the original line_packet.py.
 - Silero Team for their VAD [model](https://github.com/snakers4/silero-vad) and [VADIterator](https://github.com/ufal/whisper_streaming/blob/47caa80588ee9c0fa8945a5d05f0aea6315eb837/silero_vad.py#L8).

+### Comparison to SimulStreaming

+WhisperStreaming is becoming outdated in 2025.
+It is being replaced by a new project named [SimulStreaming](https://github.com/ufal/SimulStreaming), by Dominik Macháček, the author of WhisperStreaming.
+SimulStreaming is much faster and higher quality than WhisperStreaming.
+It also adds an LLM translation model to be used in a cascade.

+Transition: If your project already uses WhisperStreaming, the transition to SimulStreaming should be easy.
+The WhisperStreaming interface for long-form audio file simulation, simple demo TCP server, and VACOnlineASRProcessor, are integrated in SimulStreaming.
+However, they may differ in small details, the back-dependency is not planned to be maintained.

+Backends: WhisperStreaming still has an advantage of more backend options; faster-whisper, whisper_timestamped, OpenAI API, and mlx-whisper have more or less suitable requirements for many diverse users.
+SimulStreaming implements only one backend based on torch.

+Licence: WhisperStreaming is under the open MIT licence.
+SimulStreaming is dual licenced.
+It is free for non-commercial use, and affordable for commercial use.

 ## Contact